 Alumnae/alumni

 Use alumna when referring to one female graduate (alumnae in the plural), and alumnus for one male graduate (alumni in the plural).
 Use alumni when referring to a group of men and women.
+Alum is a gender-neutral term for a single graduate.
 The use of the term graduate is appropriate and accessible for the majority of readers.

 Among/between